 Evidence-Based Dentistry 2012.
 Some Evidence for the Management Temporomandibular Joint Disorders

 Evidence-Based Dentistry 2012.
-Ultrasonography has an acceptable diagnostic efficacy for temporomandibular disc displacement
+Ultrasonography has an acceptable diagnostic efficacy for temporomandibular disc

 BDJ 2012.
 Letter to Editor.
 TMJ Dysfunction

 BJOMS 2012.
 Oral Presentations.
 The TMJ MDT clinic — the King’s experience

 BDA February 2013 - TMJ - What Should I Do, Who Should I Turn To?

 BDJ 2013.
 Oral Surgery - Part 3.
 Temporomandibular Disorders

 European Pain Federation 2013.
 Temporomandibular Disorders.
 Patient Leaflet